rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Advanced Query on Log Set

 This action is used to realtime query an InsightIDR log set.
-This will query entire log sets for results.
+This will query entire log sets for results and can accept a relative or absolute time-range from which to query.

 This action should be used when querying a collection of related services.